Assisting you through the full process of buying your first home

 Real estate agents should tell you about any issues with a property they’re aware of, but what if they don’t know everything?
 What if there are hidden problems lurking under the floorboards?

-A little expert help can save yourself from making costly mistakes.
+A little expert help can save you from making costly mistakes.
 A good lawyer will help you identify contractual issues and problematic clauses, while a qualified inspector will check out the property from top to bottom, looking for issues.
 Their reports may cost upwards of $1,000, but they’re worth every cent.

 When you’re confident this is the property you want it’s time to make an offer.
 This will differ based on the type of sale, for example: you may have to win a property auction, negotiate the price with the vendor, or put down the highest bid (tender).